GAN Yunn Hwen

 Supervisor, NUS Graduate School for Integrative Sciences and Engineering (NGS), NUS.

 Yunn-Hwen Gan graduated from Purdue University with a BSc (Honours) in Molecular Biology and University of Wisconsin-Madison with a PhD in medical microbiology and immunology.
 She is a world leading researcher in melioidosis, a disease primarily in the tropics caused by the bacterium Burkholderia pseudomallei.
 She established the first mucosal animal model in 2002 and had helped define the field by examining pathogen’s virulence as well as the host immune response to the disease.
 Her lab discovered a regulatory cascade that coordinately controlled two bacterial secretion systems which are absolutely critical for bacterial virulence.
 Other seminal findings include the discovery that the pathogen could infect plants and glutathione deficiency is the reason for increased disease risk to melioidosis for Type 2 diabetic patients.
-She is currently exploring host susceptibility to other bacterial infections, particularly antibiotic-resistance bacteria, in Type 2 diabetic patients as well as patients in intensive care units, with the hope of developing adjunctive or alternate therapy to counter escalating antibiotic drug resistance.
+Her laboratory also works on identifying bacterial virulence factors of hypervirulent Klebsiella pneumoniae responsible for causing liver abscess, which is prominent in Asia.
+Meanwhile, studies are underway to define the gut and liver immune responses to the disease.

-- Type III/Type VI secretion systems in Burkholderia pseudomallei.
+- Type VI secretion systems in Burkholderia pseudomallei and Klebsiella pneumonaie.

 - Wong J, Chen Y and Gan YH.
 (2015).
 Host Cytosolic Glutathione Sensing by a Membrane Histidine Kinase Activates the Type VI Secretion System in an Intracellular Bacterium.
 Cell Host & Microbe.
 18, 1-11.